slgobinath/SafeEyes/README.md

 ## History
 Version 1.1.3:
+ * Bug fix for no audible alert

+Version 1.1.3:
  * Optional audible alert after breaks
  * Pause Safe Eyes if the system is idle for a given time.
 (Resume when user is active)
  * Bug fix for no break after fullscreen apps found
+ * Dependency fix for Kubuntu

 Version 1.1.2:
  * Bug fix for no break